Table of contents

 - Use best hiring practices: To make sure you find the right employees, use best hiring practices and ask smart interview questions to thoroughly vet candidates.
 Once you hire employees, focus on retention.
 The hiring process is time-consuming and expensive, but if you take time up front for hiring and prioritize employee retention, you’ll save money in the long run.

 - Upgrade your technology: If you automate time-consuming and tedious tasks, such as automatic payroll, you can streamline operations and free up time to focus on issues like staffing and growing your business.
 Square payroll software offers small business pricing to get any size business set up with easy ways to pay your employees.
 There are even custom payroll features to fit your unique needs.

-- Set yourself up for success: If you’re just starting your business, use our small business resources to learn how to navigate decisions during COVID-19 and how to avoid common payroll mistakes like payroll mishaps.
+- Set yourself up for success: If you’re just starting your business, learn how to avoid common payroll mistakes like payroll mishaps.
 Understand how to handle payroll for salaried employees versus hourly workers with ease.

 While these are helpful guidelines to follow, make sure your business is prepared and stays in compliance, you should discuss Arkansas minimum wage laws with your accountant and lawyer.
 Learn more here about how to manage cash flow and price out your goods and services to align with changing trends.